JustlyAI/lmss_entity_extractor/README.md

 ## Cloning the Repository

-To get started with the LMSS - Legal Matter Specification Standard Entity Recognizer, you need to clone the repository from GitHub.
+To get started with the SALI-E - Legal Matter Specification Standard Entity Recognizer, you need to clone the repository from GitHub.
 Follow the steps below:

 1. **Clone the repository**: